5 Kanal

-5 Kanal (5 канал) is a television station in Ukraine formerly owned by businessman and fifth President of Ukraine Petro Poroshenko.
+5 Kanal (5 канал) is a television station in Ukraine formerly owned by businessman and the fifth president of Ukraine Petro Poroshenko.

 The channel became well known as the first major broadcaster during the 2004 presidential election offering critical broadcasting on candidate Viktor Yanukovych.
 The whole staff of the channel went on hunger strike when (at the time, late 2004) the government threatened to close it.
 According to the Ukrainian media watchdog Telekrytyka Kanal 5 and TVi were the only remaining TV channels mid-May 2010 with independent and fair TV news coverage.

-Poroshenko sold the channel shortly after the passing of the anti-oligarch law in November 2021.
+Poroshenko sold the channel shortly after an anti-oligarch law was passed in November 2021.

 History

 In 1995, the NBM TV and Radio Company was founded in Chernivtsi.
-At that time, the priority areas of the company's activity were the regional TV channel NBM and the Western Ukrainian radio network Niko FM.
-Subsequently, the company received broadcasting licences in 12 regions and went on satellite.
+At the time, the priority areas of the company's activity were the regional TV channel NBM and the Western Ukrainian radio network Niko FM.
+Soon, the company received broadcasting licences in 12 regions and began broadcasting on satellite.

-From 1998 to the spring of 2000, TRK NBM cooperated with CJSC MMC-STB, which together with Intermart Corporation owned this channel (then the structure of the channel looked like this: 21% controlled STB, 30% - the company " Intermart ", and 49% - the company" Niko-PR).
+From 1998 to the spring of 2000, TRK NBM cooperated with CJSC MMC-STB, which together with Intermart Corporation owned this channel (this was the structure of the channel: 21% controlled STB, 30% - a company, "Intermart", and 49% - a company, "Niko-PR").
 But due to disagreements between the owners of the founders of these partners were excluded.
-After that, the channel was again an independent channel, until it was bought by Petro Poroshenko.
+Afterwards the channel was again an independent channel, until it was bought by Petro Poroshenko.
 In February 2001, the Express-Inform TV and Radio Company, founded in 1993 in Kyiv as an economic news studio, appeared on the Ukrainian ether.
 In August 2002, the channel began broadcasting in Kyiv.

 In 2003, NBM and Express-Inform created 5 Kanal.
 The idea and concept of the channel belongs to journalists Andriy Shevchenko, Roman Skrypin and Yevhen Hlibovytsky, who left Novyi Kanal, STB and 1 + 1 TV channels due to censorship, respectively.
 Since its inception, 5 Kanal has positioned itself as an "honest news channel."
 In the same year, journalists, executives and owners of the channel signed an agreement on the principles of operation, which forbade the owners to interfere in the process of news production, and adopted the principles of editorial policy.

-During the 2004 presidential election, 5 Kanal was the only television channel that provided airtime to both the government and the opposition.
+During the 2004 presidential election, 5 Kanal was the only television channel which provided airtime to both the government and the opposition.
 Employees of the channel complained of pressure from the authorities and pro-government politicians.
 On October 7, 2004, 5 Kanal owner Petro Poroshenko sharply criticized and accused Volodymyr Sivkovych, chairman of the parliamentary commission on the case of Viktor Yushchenko's poisoning, of "fulfilling Bankova's scenario."
 One week later, at the request of Sivkovich, the channel's bank accounts were blocked, after which the channel's journalists went on a hunger strike and the accounts were unblocked.
 To protect itself from closure, the channel even began a partial retransmission of sittings of the Verkhovna Rada of Ukraine, agreeing on a relevant agreement.